Do You Demonstrate These PM Traits?

 Steve joined the company just like anyone else.
 He came with good recommendations, a positive series of interviews, and an impressive resume’.
 The company desperately needed a project manager to add to its ranks since it was growing so quickly.
 Steve fit the bill and everyone was excited to have him on the team.

-Steve hit the ground running with great templates, good ideas, and some new ways of getting things done.
+Steve hit the ground running with great templates, good ideas, and some new ways of getting things done especially around dashboard reporting and collaboration, which his new team thought were great.
 He went to lunch with his new set of colleagues a number of times and had cordial and professional conversations with his team members.
 Steve started out on the right foot in setting a good example of project management.

 Things Began Getting Strange

 The first indication that something was a bit strange with Steve was where he decided to sit.
 The office was divided into two sections and had plenty of room for growth.
 The group of project managers that were collaboratively working together and setting a good example of project management were all on the same side of the building.
 Steve chose to sit as far away as possible from everyone else!
 He chose to sit in an office that was in the uninhabited section of the building in an office that couldn’t be any further from the rest of the team.
 Strange.